vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Deletes syslog exporter on the specified controller node.

 ### /2.0/vdn/controller/{controllerId}/snapshot
-Working with Controller Cluster Snapshots
+Working With Controller Cluster Snapshots
 -----

 * **get** *(secured)*: Take a snapshot of the control cluster from the specified controller node.

 ### /2.0/vdn/controller/cluster
-Working with the NSX Controller Cluster Configuration
+Working With the NSX Controller Cluster Configuration
 ----

 * **get** *(secured)*: Retrieve cluster wide configuration information for controller.